 If you feel like you have been a victim of unlawful discrimination or sexual harassment, call the experienced attorneys at the Derek Smith Law Group, PLLC.
 Our New York and Philadelphia sexual harassment attorneys work diligently to protect the civil rights of our clients in both the workplace and in the classroom.
 Whether you are in New York City or Philadelphia, our attorneys have settled cases with large corporations and major universities, and they may be able to help you too.
-Give our talented discrimination attorneys a call, toll-free, at 1877 4NYLAWS, for your free consultation.
+Please give us a call at (800) 807-2209 for a free consultation.

 - George Floyd’s Death Opens Communications About Race at Work - June 19, 2020

 - Is Your Employer Using Coronavirus Firings to Discriminate? - April 9, 2020

 - “Uber Black” Drivers May Be Entitled to Millions in Unpaid Employee Wages - April 7, 2020

 - Employee Rights When Laid Off Due to Coronavirus - April 2, 2020